embracemaking/BTT-TFT35_V3.0.27-CR10Smart_CR6SE/README.md

 Step 4: Insert the SD card into the TFT35 module and power it on.
 Wait 2-3 mins for the firmware update to complete

-See my videos here for the entire mainboard and screen upgrade:

 ![CR10-TFT35_Render_1](https://user-images.githubusercontent.com/109498075/226090623-d54ed257-ef14-4f00-a1ee-64220937d80b.JPG)